Skip to main content

-Gender Pay Gap Employer Statement
+Gender Pay Gap Statement

-At Henley, we celebrate all cultures and embrace all genders because we know that the more diverse and inclusive we are, the better we can serve our diverse community.
+At Henley, we celebrate all cultures and embrace all genders because we know that the more diverse and inclusive we are, the better we can serve our community.
 We acknowledge the Traditional Owners of the lands on which we build our homes and pay our respects to their Elders past, present and emerging.
 We are proud to be part of the Sumitomo Forestry Group and our shared philosophy of fairness and integrity.

-We are determined to create a more equitable world – where everyone is welcome into the construction industry.
+We are determined to create a more equitable world – where everyone is welcomed into the construction industry.
 We know that removing the traditional barriers that exist for women in the construction industry will take time and persistence and we are committed to the full and equal participation of women in construction.

 Together, we can and will create a more inclusive construction industry.